50 Things About Betrayal Trauma | BTR.ORG

 Discovery

-When a partner’s previously undisclosed sexually perverse behavior is discovered.
+When a husband’s previously undisclosed sexually perverse behavior is discovered.
 This is most often a traumatic, shocking, and/or sometimes dangerous event for the woman.
 It can be discovered without any warning, or it may be suspected and D-Day (Discovery Day) confirms it.

 Drama Triangle